 LOS ANGELES - Los Angeles City Attorney Mike Feuer, Manhattan District Attorney Cyrus R. Vance, Jr., and 27 additional members of Prosecutors Against Gun Violence (PAGV) today announced their strong opposition to provisions in the Sportsmen’s Heritage and Recreational Enhancement Act (“SHARE”) Act which would remove existing gun silencer safety regulations from federal law.
-The full letter is here.
+This letter to Speaker Paul Ryan and Minority Leader Nancy Pelosi opposing the Sportsmen's Heritage and Recreational Enhancement Act (SHARE) Act is here.

 “As prosecutors, we are sworn to uphold public safety in our communities.
 The SHARE Act would threaten that safety by removing gun silencers from regulation under the National Firearms Act, which for decades has prevented felons, domestic abusers, and other people with dangerous histories from obtaining silencers,” wrote PAGV co-chairs Feuer and Vance in a letter regarding the legislation.
 “Given the challenges of protecting public safety in our communities—including from horrific mass shootings like the one we experienced this week in Las Vegas—and the increased risks to law enforcement, now is exactly the wrong time for Congress to make it easy for people with dangerous histories to buy silencers.”